RESEARCH STARTER

 Elsevier introduced its flagship ScienceDirect platform in 1997, which has grown into the company’s signature subscription-based service.
 ScienceDirect holds the distinction of being the world’s first digital distribution platform for scientific books, journals, and research articles.
 Elsevier launched Scopus in 2004, SciVal in 2009, and ClinicalKey in 2012.

 In 2013, Elsevier acquired Mendeley, a digital software product with desktop and mobile applications that facilitates research collaboration and information distribution.
 Over the remainder of the 2010s, Elsevier continued to focus on building out its portfolio of digital assets while continuing to expand its family of scientific and medical publications.
-As of 2023, Elsevier is led by Turkish-born Kumsal Bayazit, who took over as chief executive officer (CEO) in 2019.
+In the 2020s, the company invested in integrating artificial intelligence (AI) into its products, including SciBite Chat, an AI-powered tool that helps researchers in the life sciences, and ClinicalKey AI, which combines generative AI with its clinical reference platform.
+Both tools were launched in 2024.
+As of 2025, Elsevier is led by Turkish-born Kumsal Bayazit, who took over as chief executive officer (CEO) in 2019.
 Bayazit became the first female CEO in Elsevier’s history.

 Impact

 Elsevier ranks among the largest and most diverse scientific and academic publishing companies in the world.
-RELX Group’s corporate brochure for 2021 noted that Elsevier’s family of publications combined to account for approximately 28 percent of all academic citations and about 18 percent of global scientific research output that year.
-The over 600,000 articles published by Elsevier in 2022 marked an over 90 percent increase from its 2010 total.
+RELX Group’s 2024 annual report noted that Elsevier’s family of publications combined to account for approximately 29 percent of all academic citations and about 17 percent of global scientific research output that year.
 The company also continued to attract higher volumes of article submissions and article usage.
-Researchers accessed the company’s articles 1.3 billion times in 2020, while the 2.5 million article submissions Elsevier received marked an increase of 26 percent from the previous year.
-This number continued to grow throughout the 2020s.
+Researchers accessed the company’s articles 2.4 billion times in 2024, while the 3.5 million article submissions Elsevier received marked a significant increase over previous years.
 Starting in 2020, Elsevier also emerged as an important repository of information related to the COVID-19 pandemic, with its Novel Coronavirus Information Center becoming the source of more than 200 million article downloads in 2020 alone.

 ScienceDirect has grown into the world’s leading digital platform for peer-reviewed medical and scientific research articles.
-In 2023, it attracted 18 million unique monthly visitors, who accessed content from more than 43,000 electronic books and 2,650 peer-reviewed journals.
-In 2020, the Scopus citation database included 81 million individual records drawn from 25,000 journals and 5,000 different publishers, while in 2022, SciVal tracked the research performance of more than 20,000 institutions around the world.
-Used in more than 90 countries, ClinicalKey is used by nearly 2,000 North American healthcare institutions and hundreds more globally.
+In 2024, it attracted over 20 million unique monthly visitors, who accessed content from more than 48,000 electronic books and 5,100 peer-reviewed journals.
+In 2024, the Scopus citation database included 94 million individual records drawn from 30,000 journals and 7,000 different publishers, while that year SciVal tracked the research performance of more than 24,500 institutions around the world.
+Used in more than 80 countries, ClinicalKey is accessed by doctors, nurses, and medical students at more than 5,500 institutions globally.

 While these figures illustrate Elsevier’s position of leadership in the technical, medical, and scientific publishing industry, the company also highlights its high profile among elite members of the research community.
 Since 2000, Elsevier has published work by 99 percent of the individuals who have won a Nobel Prize in an economic or scientific field.
 Each year, Elsevier honors Nobel Prize laureates by offering free access to their work.